 Why Spay/Neuter is Good for Our City

 Spaying and Neutering are humane and life affirming means of ending euthanasia of healthy, adoptable pets.
-The new law will move Los Angeles towards being the most humane city in America by educating pet owners to be more responsible, making our streets safer, reducing the number of animals killed each year in our animal care centers, and allowing us to more effectively use our resources.
-The spay/neuter law will be a tool for Animal Services to hold accountable those pet owners whose irresponsibility threatens public safety and fills our animal care centers with unwanted dogs and cats.
+The new law will move Los Angeles towards being the most humane city in America by educating pet owners to be more responsible, making our streets safer, reducing the number of animals killed each year in our animal shelters, and allowing us to more effectively use our resources.
+The spay/neuter law will be a tool for Animal Services to hold accountable those pet owners whose irresponsibility threatens public safety and fills our animal shelters with unwanted dogs and cats.

 Key Facts About the New Spay/Neuter Law

 - Applies to all dogs and cats over four months of age, unless exempted.
 (See “Exemptions” Link.)

 - Violations are subject to three levels of increasing fines, starting at $100, to urge compliance.

 - Upon the second violation, animals are subject to mandatory sterilization